DouglasHeriot/DHSendMIDI/README.md

 ## Sounds awesome!

 Great!
 You can download a zip of the [latest binary](http://douglasheriot-static.s3.amazonaws.com/DHSendMIDI/downloads/DHSendMIDI%201.0.zip) to start playing right away!
 (Version 1.0)

+Feel free to [contact me](http://douglasheriot.com/#contact) and let me know what you think!

+### What about a nice user interface?

+Glad you asked – you might like my (commercial) Mac app, [MIDI Friend](http://douglasheriot.com/midifriend/).

 ## Usage